 Re Mederco (Cardiff) Ltd [2021] EWHC 386 (Ch).

 Application in the High Court relating to a defective administration extension where the consent of hundreds of international investors with claims exceeding £4.5 million, who should have been treated as secured creditors as holders of equitable liens, was not obtained.
-Significant judgment considering whether the Court can backdate a retrospective administration order for more than 364 days and determining that the post-Brexit legislation applied despite the order being backdated before the end of the transition period.
-Retrospective administration order plus an extension obtained.
+Significant judgment considering whether the Court can backdate a retrospective administration order for more than 364 days and determining that the post- Brexit legislation applied despite the order being backdated before the end of the transition period.

-Georgia is highly experienced in directors’ and officers’ (D&O) claims and related coverage disputes, alongside claims against insolvency practitioners, in which she is particularly well positioned to act given her extensive experience in corporate and insolvency litigation.
+Georgia is experienced in directors’ and officers’ (D&O) claims and related coverage disputes, alongside claims against insolvency practitioners, in which she is particularly well positioned to act given her extensive experience in corporate and insolvency litigation.

 Georgia regularly advises and acts (for both claimants and defendants) in claims concerning directors’ and officers’ breaches of fiduciary and statutory duty, insurance coverage disputes under D&O policies, claims with an insolvency element, proceedings brought pursuant to the Third Parties (Rights Against Insurers) Act 2010 and misfeasance proceedings against office-holders.